DevKiDCosmo/Cosmolang-Core/keywords.md

     // Code to execute when jumped to label1 or label2
 ```

+> [!IMPORTANT]
-> Important: Labels must be unique within the same function scope.
+> Labels must be unique within the same function scope.
 >
 > If you have multiple labels one after another, they will be executed in sequence when jumped to the first label.
 > If you don't want that, you need to jump back to the function sequentially execution.

+> [!Note]
-> Note: There are two sequential execution types:
+> There are two sequential execution types:
 > 1. Sequential execution of a function (default behavior).
+Asynchrony can be guaranteed here.
 > 2. Sequential execution of raw code (e.g. labels one after another.
 Also, comparable to python noob code if you don't use functions).
+Asynchrony can be guaranteed here, but through other means like starting an asynchronous function that calls different function with gotos.
+Small rule of thumb: Don't use it unless you use ancient and low code.

 ## `goto` vs `function(...)`